 Admittedly, the level of collaboration needed to implement such vessel-traffic control schemes is hard to envision today.
 Some states in the South China Sea, principally but not only China, have used their maritime forces to construct and arm artificial islands in old-style territorial expansion.

-Other maritime great powers, led by the US, are pushing back with operations to assert what they hold to be customary freedom of navigation in such areas.
+Other maritime great powers, led by the US, are pushing back with Freedom of Navigation Operations to assert what they hold to be customary freedom of navigation in such areas.